 Those wanting the ultimate Mt.
-Haguro experience typically park their car or get off the bus at the Ideha Cultural Memorial Hall, and begin the climb on the stone stairway from the Zuishinmon gates.
-This route takes you to all the places mentioned above, besides the Shukubo pilgrim lodges and the detour to Minami-dani.
+Haguro experience typically park their car or get off the bus at the Ideha Cultural Memorial Hall, and begin the climb on the stone stairway from the Zuishinmon gates (map).
+This route takes you to all the places mentioned above, besides the Shukubo pilgrim lodges and the detour to Minamidani, the Southern Valley.
 Allow two to three hours for a return trip, not including the Shojin Ryori experience at Saikan.

-Those unable or unwilling to walk up the entire stone stairway often spend 30-45 minutes visiting the Five-storied pagoda at the bottom, and then drive or take the bus to the shrine grounds at the top.
+Those unable or unwilling to walk up the entire stone stairway often spend 30-45 minutes visiting the Five-storied pagoda at the bottom (map), and then drive or take the bus to the shrine grounds at the top (map).
 From there, it is a short walk to Saikan from Sanjingosaiden Shrine for the Shojin Ryori experience.

 One lesser known path is from the opposite Shonai Town side of Mt.
-Haguro named Old Haguro Road.
-This is the path that was used by Matsuo Basho on his pilgrimage writing The Narrow Road to the Deep North.
-This path is only accessible by car or bike, and goes through a completely different, relatively unknown part of Mt.
+Haguro named Old Haguro Road (map).
+This path is only accessible by car, and goes through a completely different, relatively unknown part of Mt.
 Haguro.